 CustomEvent

-CustomEvent extends the capabilities of the standard event, allowing you to pass additional data when emitting the event.
+CustomEvent extends the capabilities of the standard event, allowing you to pass additional data at the moment of emitting the event.

 // Create a custom event with additional data